JacobRothDevelopment/Phapi/README.md

 ## Adding API Endpoint

-- Create a new PHP class ending with "Controller" that extends Phapi\Controller (or use an existing one)
+- Create a new PHP class ending with "Controller" that extends Phapi\Controller (or use an existing Controller class)

   ```php
   class DefaultController extends \Phapi\Controller
   ```

-- Add a `public` method.
-This method will act as the endpoint
+- Add a `public` method to act as the new endpoint

-  - This method can be called anything you want, or it can be named after an HTTP method in all caps.
-This will allow you to call the endpoint without having to specify the method in the url (see `Add a Route` for more info on this)
+  - This method can be called anything you want, or it can be named as an HTTP request method (this will allow you to call the endpoint without having to specify the method in the url)

-  - Inside this method, you'll want to specify the HTTP request method (get, put, etc.).
-That way if an endpoint is being improperly called, the user will know
+  - Inside this method, you'll want to specify the HTTP request method (Get, Put, etc.).
+Although not strictly necessary, it is good practice.

     ```php
     // This endpoint can be called like